dataforseo/TypeScriptClient/docs/classes/LocationInfo.md

 > `optional` **url**: `string`

-URL to the event’s venue on google maps
+search URL with refinement parameters

 #### Implementation of